Jul 23, 2021 Jambo

-There are many great benefits to using Stakeholder Relationship Management (SRM) software for your stakeholder management process.
-An SRM can help lower your organization and project’s risks and help you save significant resources throughout the lifespan of your project, but one of the ways that an SRM offers your organization significant value is through saving time.
+There are numerous benefits to utilizing Stakeholder Relationship Management (SRM) software for managing your stakeholders.
+An SRM can help lower your organization's and project's risks and help you save significant resources throughout the lifespan of your project, but one of the ways that an SRM offers your organization significant value is through saving time.

 An SRM manages all your stakeholder relationships and communications with stakeholders.
-This software ensures your stakeholder information is organized, accessible, searchable and easy to understand, so you and your team can save time and get back to creating positive outcomes and reaching your project’s goals.
+This software ensures that your stakeholder information is organized, accessible, searchable, and easy to understand, so you and your team can save time and focus on creating positive outcomes and achieving your project's goals.

-To help you fully understand the value an SRM can offer your organization, today, we’re breaking down 8 ways an SRM will help save your organization a lot of time!
+To help you fully understand the value an SRM can offer your organization, today, we're breaking down eight ways an SRM will help save your organization a lot of time.

 Timesaver 1: An SRM easily organizes large amounts of stakeholder information